 Written by Glen Whitney for the Museum of Mathematics

-In this column, we will wrap up our close look at four-bar linkages.
+In this installment we are branching out into the wider world of more complex linkages.
 See the Linkages series introduction for the MoMath Linkage Kit, an introduction, and general instructions.